chaseruskin/orbit/docs/src/reference/project_id_specification.md

 ## Version

 The project _version_ is a series of 3 numbers separated by decimal characters (`.`) with an optional label suffix attached with a dash character (`-`).
-The version should be updated over the course of an project's lifetime when significant enough changes to the project require a new version value.
+The version should be updated over the course of a project's lifetime when significant enough changes to the project require a new version value.

 ``` toml
 [project]